christopher5106/christopher5106.github.io/_posts/2016-09-16-about-loss-functions-multinomial-logistic-logarithm-cross-entropy-square-errors-euclidian-absolute-frobenius-hinge.markdown

 # Square error / Sum of squares / Euclidian loss

-outputs and sum-squared error are for scalar values.
+This time, contrary to previous estimations that were probabilities, when predictions are scalars or metrics, we usually use the squared error which is the L2-norm of the error :

+$$ \sum_i ( ŷ_i - y_i )^2 $$

-predicting the (conditional) mean of y.
+Minimising the squared error is equivalent to predicting the (conditional) mean of y.

-RLEU with squared error

-You can also use a squared error with a sigmoid unit but the convergence will be slow in case any of the neurons reach a saturation in the wrong side (due to the gradient being flat at the extremes for a sigmoid function).
-So, a squared error is often used with a rectified linear unit RLEU.
+Due to the gradient being flat at the extremes for a sigmoid function, we do not use a sigmoid activation with a squared error loss because convergence will be slow if some neurons saturate on the wrong side.

+A squared error is often used with a rectified linear unit.

+# Absolute value loss

-# absolute value loss
+The absolute value loss is the L1-norm of the error :

+$$ \sum_i \|  ŷ_i - y_i \| $$

- lav(y,y’)=|y-y’| means predicting the (conditional) median of y.
+Minimizing the absolute value loss means predicting the (conditional) median of y.
 Variants can handle other quantiles.
 0/1 loss for classification is a special case.

 # One versus All Hinge loss / Squared hinge loss

-norm L1, L2

 # Infogain loss

+# L1 / L2 / Frobenius norms